There are two definitions of an ambigram, which are the two sides of the same coin.

-An ambigram is a typographical design that remains readable after a transformation happens.
+An ambigram is a typographic piece of art that remains readable after a transformation happens.

 The core function of an ambigram is this: